SunStarSys/www/content/essays/devops.md

 ### More than Just Giving Developers Root Access!

 Or not even that.
-The big idea behind the "movement" is not giving developers more rope; it's about ensuring better lines of communications between the developers and the *sysadmins* in the enterprise.
+The big idea behind the "movement" is not simply giving developers more rope; it's about ensuring better lines of communication between the developers and the *operations* teams in the enterprise.
 Much of this is not new, in fact it's a rehash of the "agile" movement within traditional industrial supply chains during the prior century.
 Kanban boards are just the latest rehash of birds-eye dashboards covering the collective daily effort to ship quality products that delight